cheklmn/Corpus-sizes-embeddings/README.md

 In the application, the text from english Wikipedia corpus was used.
 The idea is to train models on corpus slices of different size and then evaluate the model on various datasets To test word frequencies influence, the following approach is taken:
-* Word pairs from a dataset are
+* Word pairs from a dataset are placed into Low, Mid, High bins, based on their frequency in the dataset
-Low, Mid, High and Mixed, based on the frequency of words in the pair
+* Word pairs from the dataset then are place into Low, Mid, High and Mixed bins, based on the frequency of words in the pair

-To determine the effect corpus size has on the word embedding,
+* After that the Spearman coefficient is calculated for the model

 ## Requirements
 The project requires Python 2.7 and following packages to be installed: